 Journal of Supreme Court History

-Subscription: The Journal of Supreme Court History (ISSN 1059-4329) is published three times a year in March, July and November for the Supreme Court Historical Society by Wiley Subscription Services, Inc. To subscribe to the Journal, please become a member of the Supreme Court Historical Society.
-For institutional subscribers, contact: [email protected].
+Subscription: To subscribe to the Journal of Supreme Court History (ISSN 1059-4329), please become a member of the Supreme Court Historical Society.
+For institutional subscribers, contact: [email protected]

 Clare Cushman, Director of Publications, Supreme Court Historical Society